cekbote/ivp-assignments/README.md

 This repo contains the assignments for the Image and Video Processing course at IIT Bhubaneswar.
 The folders are structured as follows:
-- Each folder consists of a Readme file that includes all the resources used for each assignment.
+- Each folder consists of a Readme file that includes all the resources used for each assignment as well as the goals to accomplish per assignment.
-- Each folder has the code as well as the html documentaion that essentially showcases what the lab assignment consists of.
+- Each folder has the code as well as the html documentation that essentially showcases what the lab assignment consists of.